-In this section, we derive a result enabling us to fully unleash the power of the PMOO principle for the SNC when all arrival and service processes are originally independent.
+In this section, we derive a result enabling us to unleash the power of the PMOO principle for the SNC when all arrival and service processes are originally independent.
 In particular, this result is directly applicable to tree networks.
 However, given an overall network with servers and flows, it is only from the perspective of the flow of interest (foi) that the network has to constitute a tree.
 In other words, in a preliminary step, we (attempt to) reduce the network to a tree, with all associated arrival and service processes still being independent, by performing the following steps:

-\begin{enumerate} \item Terminate flows {\em after} their last direct or indirect interaction with the foi and reduce the network by deleting all flows with which the foi has neither a direct nor indirect dependency (also delete all servers that do not carry any flows any more). \item Check for all remaining flows whether they directly or indirectly rejoin (a) the foi, or, (b) each other. \item If there is any rejoining flow in step (2) then the network is not tree-reducible, otherwise, it is and the remaining flows and servers form an in-tree whose root is the last server traversed by the foi. \end{enumerate}
+\begin{enumerate} \item Terminate flows \textit{after} their last direct or indirect interaction with the foi and reduce the network by deleting all flows with which the foi has neither a direct nor indirect dependency (also delete all servers that do not carry any flows any more). \item Check for all remaining flows whether they directly or indirectly rejoin (a) the foi, or, (b) each other. \item If there is any rejoining flow in step (2) then the network is not tree-reducible, otherwise, it is and the remaining flows and servers form an in-tree whose root is the last server traversed by the foi. \end{enumerate}

 While not being perfectly formal, it should be clear from this procedure that tree-reducibility imposes clearly a restriction to general feedforward networks, simply speaking by prohibiting rejoining flows.
 Nevertheless, it covers quite a number of cases and generalizes significantly on previous work in SNC network analysis.
-In Section~\ref{sec:dependent}, we come back to the issue of general feedforward networks \emph{with} rejoining flows and how we can leverage from the PMOO result for tree networks in that case.
+In Section~\ref{sec:dependent}, we come back to the issue of general feedforward networks \textit{with} rejoining flows and how we can leverage from the PMOO result for tree networks in that case.

-Two elementary operations to analyse networks in network calculus are computing residual service offered to flow of interest for a server crossed by multiple flows and the concatenation of servers when a flow crosses multiple servers.
+Two elementary operations to analyse networks in network calculus are computing residual service offered to the flow of interest for a server crossed by multiple flows and the concatenation of servers when a flow traverses multiple servers.
 Let us recall the main results from the literature concerning MGF-based network calculus.

 \begin{theorem}[Residual server~\cite{Fidler06}] Consider a work-conserving $S$-server traversed by two flows with respective bivariate arrival processes $A_1$ and $A_2$.
 The residual server of flow 1 can be characterized by a dynamic $S_1$-server with